 An example: If your home office takes up 300 square feet in a 3,000-square foot house, you’re using 10% of your home for your work.
 So you can take 10% of costs like utilities, homeowners insurance, homeowners association fees, security, and general repairs and maintenance.

 Pro Tip: Not sure how big your house is?
 Check the documents you got when you bought your home — there’s probably a detailed rendering.
 Or measure it.
 Or check your property tax bill.

 2. The simplified way.
 Take $5 multiplied by your home office’s square footage up to 300 square feet or $1,500 maximum deduction and, boom, you’re done.
 You won’t have to keep track of your actual expenses.
 Very little math happening here.

-What’s the catch?
-Trade-off is a better word: You may not be able to deduct as much compared with the regular method.
-The IRS says the average home office deduction has been around $3,000.
+If you take the simpler math option, you may not be able to deduct as much as you can with the regular method.
+You can’t depreciate your home office, for example.
 So consider the value of your time against potential tax savings if you believe you’re eligible for more than the $1,500 cap.

 What Counts as a Home Office?